A1exKH/myProjectEulerSolutions/README.md

 ## Problem #5.
-Smallest multiple
+Smallest multiple.
 2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 ## Problem #6.
-Sum square difference
+Sum square difference.
 Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

 ## Problem #7.
-10001st prime
+10001st prime.
 By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.
 What is the 10 001st prime number?

 ## Problem #8.
-Largest product in a series
+Largest product in a series.
 Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

-## Problem 9.
+## Problem #9.
-Special Pythagorean triplet
+Special Pythagorean triplet.
 There exists exactly one Pythagorean triplet for which a + b + c = 1000.
 Find the product abc.

 ## Problem #10.
-Summation of primes
+Summation of primes.
 Find the sum of all the primes below two million.

-## Problem 11.
+## Problem #11.
-Largest product in a grid
+Largest product in a grid.
 What is the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in the 20×20 grid?

-## Problem 12.
+## Problem #12.
-Highly divisible triangular number
+Highly divisible triangular number.
 What is the value of the first triangle number to have over five hundred divisors?